kritichi9/commitanalysis/README.md

 ```
 Open Commit_Analysis.ipynb and run all cells.

 For running through the Python Script.
+But it is better to run on Google Collab as it has GPU support and running the model locally will much be better.
 Run:
 ``` python commit_analysis.py```

 6. **Results**